 Financial planning related to an IPO goes far beyond just strategizing on how to access and reinvest the proceeds from the sale of stock.
 It should also include the development of a comprehensive plan that explores the sustainability of wealth and the long-term impact it can have.

-McEahern advocates that everyone going through an IPO establish a will, power of attorney, healthcare directive and other basic estate planning documents at a minimum.
+Everyone going through an IPO should establish a will, power of attorney, healthcare directive and other basic estate planning documents at a minimum.
 For more complex situations, options may include strategies such as the establishment of revocable living trusts, family limited partnerships, or other more advanced planning strategies including but not limited to grantor retained annuity trusts (GRAT) or charitable remainder trusts.